Romathonat/RocketLeagueSkillsDetection/README.md

 ![](https://raw.githubusercontent.com/Romathonat/RocketLeagueSkillsDetection/master/images/musyt_flick.png)

 ## Conclusion
 This project is a proof-of-concept, but we showed in the paper that this system could be integrated in-game, in order to classify players actions.
-This could be interesting to better rank players, or to create new game modes based on skills performances (like the [horse](https://fr.wikipedia.org/wiki/HORSE_(basket-ball)) game).
+This could help improving a better ranking system for players, or to create new game modes based on skills performances (like the [horse](https://fr.wikipedia.org/wiki/HORSE_(basket-ball)) game).
 Note also that it could be interesting to create a mode where new players could learn special skills in a "[Guitar Hero](https://en.wikipedia.org/wiki/Guitar_Hero) fashion": for a specific shot in training, inputs would be displayed, and player would have to press them correctly to succesfuly perform the shot.

 [1] R. Mathonat, D. Nurbakova, J. Boulicaut and M. Kaytoue, "SeqScout: Using a Bandit Model to Discover Interesting Subgroups in Labeled Sequences," 2019 IEEE International Conference on Data Science and Advanced Analytics (DSAA), Washington, DC, USA, 2019, pp. 81-90.